lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 ```solidity
 function requestBurnMyStETHForCover(uint256 _stETH2Burn) external
 ```
 Transfers `_stETH2Burn` stETH tokens from the message sender and irreversibly locks these on the burner contract address.
-Internally converts `_stETH2Burn` amount into underlying shares amount (`_stETH2BurnAsShares`) and marks the converted amount for burning by increasing the `coverSharesBurnRequested` counter.
+Internally converts `_stETH2Burn` amount into underlying shares amount (`_stETH2BurnAsShares`) and marks the converted amount for cover-backed burning by increasing the `coverSharesBurnRequested` counter.

 * Must transfer `_stETH2Burn` stETH tokens from the message sender to the burner contract address.
 * Reverts if the message sender is not `Voting`